Ethics Commission Board Members

 Nelson Bellido was appointed to the Ethics Commission by the Chief Judge of the Eleventh Circuit, Joel Brown, in July 2010 and currently serves as chair.
-Mr. Bellido is a partner in the Coral Gables-based law firm, Concepcion Martinez & Bellido, P.A., where his main areas of practice are in business and complex commercial litigation, insurance law and products liability.
-He is admitted to practice law in Florida state courts and in the Federal Southern and Middle Judicial District of Florida and holds the highest rating assigned by Martindale Hubbell.
-Mr. Bellido is a former adjunct professor of Business Law at Florida Memorial College, served with the Miami-Dade State Attorney’s Office from 1993 to 1997, was a director of the Cuban American Bar Association, past president and director of the League of Prosecutors and has been serving on the Miami-Dade County Fair and Exposition Inc.’s board of directors for the past eight years.
+Mr. Bellido is a managing partner in the Miami-based law firm, Roig, Tutan, Rossenberg, Martin, Stoller, Zumpano & Bellido, where his main areas of practice are in complex commercial litigation, insurance and finance law, product liability and domestic and international disputes regarding debtor and creditor relationships, as well as shareholder and partnership disputes.
+Mr. Bellido is a former adjunct professor of Business Law at Florida Memorial College, worked with the Miami-Dade State Attorney’s Office from 1993 to 1997, was a director of the Cuban American Bar Association, past president and director of the League of Prosecutors and has been serving on the Miami-Dade County Fair and Exposition Inc.’s board of directors for the past eight years.

 Mr. Bellido received his juris doctor in from the University of Florida College of Law and earned an undergraduate degree of Political Science and History with emphasis on Latin American History from Duke University.